code-312/ceic-jekyll/pages/about-us/our-impact.md

     subtitle: Community members initiated expungement
   heading: 2021 Impact at a Glance
 - template: text-area
-  text_area: "<p>Check out the Coalition’s 2021 Impact Report!
-In this report, we
-    highlight all of the Coalition’s work for the last 12 months, and the impact we made.</p>"
   style: Plain
+  text_area: "<h2>Our 2021 Impact Report</h2><p>Check out the Coalition’s 2021 Impact
+    Report!
+In this report, we highlight all of the Coalition’s work for the last 12 months, and the impact we made.</p>"
 - template: embed
   code: |-
     <iframe style="width: 100%; height: 600px" src="https://www.canva.com/design/DAEyvLK9lOI/HJo00X8beXliHOcKIObjzw/view?embed">